 Try this fix if your AirPods Pro earbuds are making weird crackling sounds

-- Some AirPods Pro earbuds are making crackling sounds when ANC is active.

 I first became aware of this issue when my wife complained of an odd sound coming from her AirPods Pro whenever she moved her jaw.
 I took them for a spin and sure enough, whenever I moved my jaw I could hear an odd crackling sound.
 It's the strangest sensation.
 It wasn't quite like the sound of interference, but it did sound electrical.
 And it was much, much worse when active noise cancelation was turned on.
 Some report that it doesn't happen at all when ANC is off, too.